deodeta/6.00/README.md

 **NOTE:-**
 * Division operator `/` on two objects of type `int` returns an object of type `int` (integer division) - not in Python 3.0.
 If at least one of the operands is a `float`, the expression will also evaluate to an object of type `float`.

 * In Python 3.0 use the operator `//` for integer division.
+To compute the remainder of an integer division, use the % operator.
+* When in doubt about operator precedence, just use parentheses.

 ### [Overloading](https://www.youtube.com/watch?v=SLvTCHhu5SE&list=PLB2BE3D6CA77BB8F7#t=861)